 “There’s been a trend in Canada for a while now for builders to put up houses and condos as quickly and as cheaply as possible,” he says.
 “Those buildings won’t last a generation and they’ll end up dumped in landfill.”

-Mr Goodjohn has been “predicting the death of traditional construction” for some time now and says tighter recycling regulations will play a part in that.
+Mr. Goodjohn has been “predicting the death of traditional construction” for some time now and says tighter recycling regulations will play a part in that.

-“Dumping an entire house into landfill is becoming prohibitively expensive.
+“Dumping an entire house into a landfill is becoming prohibitively expensive.
 Municipalities are forcing that and so the economics will force change.”

 Mr. Taron agrees.
 “Disassembling rather than demolishing costs time and money.
 But that’s less true of modular buildings.
-In theory they should be easier, faster and cheaper to disassemble.
+In theory, they should be easier, faster and cheaper to disassemble.
 If it becomes cheaper to disassemble and save on landfill costs than to demolish and dump, change will happen.”

 Part of Mr. Taron’s research is also covering how best to create fully-recyclable homes.